Best Push-Ups For Biceps That You Can Do Anywhere

 1. Start in a standard push-up position with your hands slightly wider than shoulder-width apart and elbows completely locked out.

-2. Maintain a strong core position and shift your upper body toward your right side.
-Pull your right chest toward your right hand as you bend your right elbow.
+3. Pull your right chest toward your right hand as you bend your right elbow.

-3. As you lower toward the right side, allow your left arm to straighten.
-Your left arm should be fully extended, forming a straight line from your shoulder to your hand.
+5. Your left arm should be fully extended, forming a straight line from your shoulder to your hand.

-4. .
-Repeat for your desired number of repetitions, switch sides.
+6. Repeat for your desired number of repetitions, switch sides.

 3. One-arm Push-up

-The one-arm push-up just might be one of the most difficult body-weight exercises to master.
+The one-arm push-up might be one of the most difficult body-weight exercises to master.
 Almost 70 percent of your body weight is bearing down on one arm.

-One-arm Pushup
+One-arm Push-up

-How to do One Arm Push Ups
+How to do

-1. Get in the standard push-up position with feet wider than shoulder-width apart.
-Place one hand on the ground directly beneath your chest and the other behind your lower back.
+2. Place one hand on the ground directly beneath your chest and the other behind your lower back.

-2. Straighten your legs behind you, spread them wide, and point your toes into the ground.
+3. Straighten your legs behind you, spread them wide, and point your toes into the ground.

-3. To maintain balance, turn your torso slightly away from the pushing arm.
-Breathe in as you lower your angled torso to the ground until your chin is a few inches above the floor.
+5. Breathe as you lower your angled torso to the ground until your chin is a few inches above the floor.

-4. Breathe out as you push yourself up from the floor, keeping your back straight.
-Stop just before you lock out your elbow at the top of the movement.
+6. Breathe out as you push yourself up from the floor, keeping your back straight.

-Bicep Push Up Alternatives
+Combine Bodyweight Bicep Exercises With Push Up

 1. Bodyweight Bicep Curl

-Sometimes we just don’t have access to equipment, but that’s not an issue with the bicep leg curl, as you only need your arms and legs.
+Sometimes, we donโ€™t have access to equipment, but thatโ€™s not an issue with the bicep leg curl, as you only need your arms and legs.

-Bodyweight Bicep Curl Exercise
+Bodyweight Bicep Curl

 2. Inverted Row

-The inverted row is another name for bodyweight rows.
-It’s also known as an Australian pull-up.
-The inverted row puts your body in a horizontal position, making it easier to perform.
+The inverted row is another name forย bodyweight rows.
+Itโ€™s also known as an Australian pull-up.
+The inverted row puts your body horizontally, making it easier to perform.

-But, you can also perform the inverted row at home by lying under a chair, holding the chair’s sides, and pulling yourself up.
+But, you can also perform the inverted row at home by lying under a chair, holding the chairโ€™s sides, and pulling yourself up.

 Inverted Row